symbat-bekzhigit/oF_lines/assignment3/README.md

 In this final phase, the protagonist will be attracted to the center and the passerby circles and rectangles will be attracted to the protagonist, creating one whole unit.
 The final stage of adaptation to a new environment is feeling yourself a part of a new community/environment.
 After first reacting to differences, and then slowly incorporating different elements of a new environment into your life, you finally become an integrated part of that environment and you will be in the flow with all the other protagonists of that environment.
 This is the idea that I wanted to communicate through gathering the protagonist and all the passerby objects to the center, with passerby objects surrounding the protagonist.
 In the code, I implement this through the use of the addAttractionPoint() function.

-The culmination of this story is when the c=protagonist and the objects that are all attracted to the center will spread out to different parts of the screen away from the center, upon the click of a certain key.
+The culmination of this story is when the protagonist and the objects that are all attracted to the center will spread out to different parts of the screen away from the center, upon the click of a certain key.
 I didn't quite put an important context behind this action, I just thought that culminating the objects that are gathered around the center in this way will be relevant and will also look cool.
 I perform this method by using the opposite of the attraction force - the repulsion force - following the similar logic as I implemented with addAttractionPoint().

 ***
 **How this work can be improved?**